The 5 Best Fractional Executive Talent Platforms and Services (2026)

 A: For a single hire that you plan to keep for several months, a direct-hire search like Fractional Jobs is usually the lower-cost and cleaner-incentive choice.
 A marketplace makes more sense when speed of placement matters more than long-term cost, when you want platform tooling to manage the engagement, or when you are running multiple short-scoped projects rather than a single ongoing seat.

-Q: How is Fractional Jobs different from a firm or network like TechCXO or A.Team?
+Q: How is Fractional Jobs different from a directory, a marketplace, or a search firm?

 Q: Can a fractional executive convert to a full-time hire?